LLNL/variorum/src/docs/sphinx/Intel.rst

          clock frequency.
 Measuring both execution time and clock frequency (and perhaps IPC as well) is an excellent filter for those stories.

--  Do not use Linux performance governors.
+-  Do not use Linux performance governors as they have limited support.
-      -  They do very little and what little they do they do badly.

 -  Not all encodable values are effective.
       -  The canonical case here is RAPL time windows.
 There is a minimum value